-4. Disability Disclosure
+4. Disclosure of Disability

-Students who disclose a disability should be referred to Disability Services where further discussion can take place with a Disability Advisor on issues connected to support and to explore funding that may be available to cover the costs of reasonable adjustments where appropriate.
-Where appropriate a Disability Support Summary (DSS) will be produced to assist staff in determining what adjustments should be considered and to assist the University in meeting the requirements of the reasonable adjustment duty.
+Students who disclose a disability should be referred to Disability Services where one of the team will contact the student to discuss possible support and to explore funding that may be available to cover the costs of any reasonable adjustments.

+Where appropriate, a Study Support Plan (SSP) will be produced to assist staff in determining how to meet the responsibility placed on the University of Bristol under the Act to provide reasonable adjustments to disabled students.
 It is expected that staff will engage fully with this process and familiarise themselves with any associated University guidance.